MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-communication.md

 ## Required ports for executing Fabric workloads

-When a Fabric workload (for example, Semantic models Fabric Dataflows, etc.) includes a query that connects to both on-premises data sources (via an on-premises data gateway) and cloud data sources, the entire query is executed on the on-premises data gateway.
+When a Fabric workload (for example, Semantic models, Fabric Dataflows, etc.) includes a query that connects to both on-premises data sources (via an on-premises data gateway) and cloud data sources, the entire query is executed on the on-premises data gateway.
 Therefore, for Fabric workload execution, it is required that the following endpoints must be open so the on-premises data gateway has line-of-sight access to the workload required data sources:

 | Public cloud domain names | Outbound ports | Description |
 | --- | --- | --- |